jeonghanlee/epicsarchiverap-env/docs/technicaldocs/README.mariadb.md

 ## Archiver Appliance Table Entries

 The archiver SQL has four tables, which we can see with `make sql.show`.
-Here we can see its entries in each table in a short forrmat.
+Here we can see its entries in each table in a short format.

 * `ArchivePVRequests` Table